python/mypy/docs/source/config_file.rst

 Import discovery
 ****************

-For more information, see the :ref:`import discovery <import-discovery>` section of the command line docs.
+For more information, see the :ref:`Import discovery <import-discovery>` section of the command line docs.

 ``mypy_path`` (string)